 Rory Dames will be entering his tenth season at the helm of the Red Stars, after leading them to two league finals and a USASA’s National Women’s Cup triumph in 2012.
 The past five seasons Dames has guided the team to playoff contention and is looking to capture the title in 2020.

-Dames also serves as the Director of Coaching and Player Development for Eclipse Select Soccer Club in Chicago, Illinois.
-The club only consisted of three teams when he joined in 1996, and today serves as a full service club consisting of over 50 male and female teams with more than 750 players ranging from ages 8-19.
+Dames also serves as the Director of Coaching and Player Development for Chicago’s Eclipse Select Soccer Club, which consisted of three teams when the Illinois native took over in 1996 and today boasts over 50 male and female teams with more than 750 players ranging from ages 8-19.

 Dames has led Eclipse Select to many accomplishments over the past ten years, including being recognized as the top girls soccer club in the nation by Soccer America in 2007 and 2008, as well as by NationalSoccerRanking.com in 2007.
 Over the years, Dames has lead the club to eight national championships, six national finals, eleven regional championships, 17 UYSA MRL championships and 37 Illinois State Cup championships.

 Born and raised in Chicagoland, the Red Stars Head Coach played his high school soccer at St. Viator in Arlington Heights until graduating in 1991.
 Next, he went on to star for St. Louis University, winning several conference championships and making an appearance in the NCAA Final Four.
 Dames then joined the Rockford Raptors for one professional season.

 After his college career, Dames went on to coach not only Eclipse Select but also his high school alma mater.
 He would serve as Varsity Girls Head Coach at St. Viator for eight seasons (1997-2005) and guide his teams to seven conference championships and seven regional titles.
 Dames made five trips to the Elite Eight during his tenure at St. Viator, winning three state championships.